kawciaaak/kawciaaak/README.md

 # Hello there! 👋

-## My name is Maciej Kawa, a student of Control Engineering and Robotics. 🎓🤖
+## My name is Maciej Kawa, Junior Software Engineer

-Currently, Software Engineer in PWR Racing Team where I'm working on an autonomous system for a Formula Student racing car. 🏎️🏁

 If you'd like to collaborate on a project, feel free to get in touch! 💡👥

+## Been there, done that:

+Creating a edge-cutting Advanced Driver Assistant System for a premium automotive corporation.

+Developing test software for an autonomous electric car system

 ## Tech Stack

 I'm proficient in:

 C++

-C

 Python 🐍

-ROS2
+ROS,ROS2
 Qt
+GTest

+Bazel
+CMake

 ## Feel free to explore my repositories and let's get coding! 💻🌐